 Is it safe to trek the Annapurna Circuit?

-The Annapurna Circuit is generally considered safe to trek, but it is always important to be aware of your surroundings and to follow the advice of your guide.
-Make sure to take necessary precautions such as carrying a first aid kit and getting travel insurance.
+The Annapurna Circuit is generally considered safe to trek, but it is always important to be aware of your surroundings and to follow the advice of your guide. to take necessary precautions such as carrying a first aid kit and getting travel insurance.

 What is the best time of year to do the Annapurna Circuit trek?

 The best time to do the Annapurna Circuit trek depends on your preferences.
-The trekking season runs from September to November and from March to May, with October and April being the busiest months.
+The trekking season runs from September to November and March to May, with October and April being the busiest months.
 The off-season can also be a good time to trek, as it is less crowded and prices may be lower.0